tapis-project/documentation/source/technical/sharing.rst

 Implementations of Roles and Permissions
 ----------------------------------------

 Below are links to the roles and permissions APIs for each service.
-Also see the individual services' roles and permissions discussions in this online documentation.
+Also see the roles and permissions discussions in each service's documentation.

 - Systems-rbac_
 - Applications-rbac_